v2pir/History-Project-Quiz-Game-App/README.md

 Creator: Vansh Chhabra
 Date: 8/30/2022
 Please give me credit if you plan on using this program and posting it somewhere

+This game is written using python.
+I use pygame for all graphics and ptext to display text on the screen.